ResNet After All? Neural ODEs and Their Numerical Solution: Introduction

-In this work we show that the training process of a Neural ODE yields a discrete ResNet without valid ODE interpretation if the step size is chosen too large.
-Furthermore, our rigorous Neural ODE experiments on two synthetic datasets as well as MNIST and cifar10 show that for each dataset there exists a step size where the ODE interpretation starts to be valid again.
-Based on this observation we propose an algorithm to find the coarsest discretization, that still leads to a continuous dynamical system.
-Additionally, we introduce a \emph{difficult} synthetic dataset where the classification problem directly stems from a true generating vector field.
+If we are interested in extending ODE theory to Neural ODE models, we have to ensure that the trained Neural ODE model indeed maintains the properties of ODE solutions.
+In this work we show that the training process of a Neural ODE yields a discrete ResNet without valid ODE interpretation if the discretization is chosen too coarse.
+With our rigorous Neural ODE experiments on a synthetic dataset as well as CIFAR10 using both fixed step and adaptive step size methods, we show that if the precision of the solver used for training is high enough, the model does not depend on the solver used for testing as long as the test solver has a small enough discretization error.
+Therefore, such a model allows for a valid ODE interpretation.
+Based on this observation we propose an algorithm to find the coarsest discretization for which the model is independent of the solver.